 Domestic investment dispute adjudication is available through local courts or administrative procedures.
 However, many foreign investors prefer to rely on private or international arbitration when those options are available.

-The Ministry of Economy administers a complex trade-balancing regime involving quotas and tariffs for auto manufacturers including minimum-content and other requirements.
-Companies regularly report that the GoA requires they implement trade balancing programs.
+Companies continue to report that the GOA requires they implement trade balancing programs.
 These regulations are rarely, if ever, published in any official form.
-Instead they take place through verbal communication from GoA officials ordering companies to export more from Argentina.
-Other firms have reported being told they must export one dollar for every dollar they import.
-This has created a secondary market for export offsets where companies purchase export credits from export industries that give them credit for having exported the product.
+Instead they take place through verbal communication from GOA officials ordering companies to export more from Argentina.
+Firms relate being told they must export an equivalent amount of goods for the amount they import.
+This measure has created a secondary market for export offsets where companies purchase export credits from export industries that give them credit for having exported the product.
 Major international manufacturing firms end up exporting commodities that have little to do with their business models.
 These costs are usually written off as the cost of doing business in Argentina.
+Companies failing to abide by trade balancing regulations have reported having their imports to Argentina halted.

 Secured interests in property, including mortgages, are recognized and common in Argentina.
 Such interests can be easily and effectively registered.
 They also can be readily bought and sold.
 The government of Argentina adheres to most treaties and international agreements on intellectual property and belongs to the World Intellectual Property Organization and the World Trade Organization (WTO).
 The Argentine Congress ratified the Uruguay Round agreements, including the provisions on intellectual property, in Law 24425 on January 5, 1995.
 Since 1996, however, Argentina has been on the Office of the U.S. Trade Representative's intellectual property rights “Priority Watch List.”